giomagg/DDPS_Nordstream_Maggi_Denart/README.md

  </p>

 <p align="justify">

-Still, while taking these considerations into account, our findings suggest that the further apart two communities were, the more their topics of discussion differed, and the more different their identities seemed to be.
-In fact, while discourse in one realm (left side of the graph) of the network was dominated by closely intertwined pro-Kremlin and conspiracy theory narratives – most of which suspect or directly blame the US to be behind the sabotage – the other realm (right side of the graph) displays journalist and anti-Kremlin communities.
+Our findings suggest that the further apart communities were, the more divergent their topics of discussion became, and the more divergent their identities appeared to be.
+Specifically, discourse on the left side of the network was dominated by closely intertwined pro-Kremlin and conspiracy theory narratives, most of which suspect or blame the US for the sabotage.
+Meanwhile, the right side of the network displayed journalist and anti-Kremlin communities.
+Overall, our study provides novel insights into the dynamics of discourse and the ways in which popular rumors and conspiracy theories are reflected on social media.
 </p>

 <a name="ref"></a>